The AK74U: Russia’s Compact Assault Rifle

 The AK-74 Assault Rifle

 To understand the AK-74U, it’s important to first look at the base rifle it was derived from.
 The AK-74 assault rifle entered service with Soviet forces in 1974 as a replacement for the AK-47.
-Chambered for the 5.45x39mm cartridge, the AK-74 employed a number of innovations, including:
+Chambered for the 5.45x39mm cartridge, the AK-74 employed some innovations, including:

 The result was a modernized, lighter, and more accurate assault rifle, though still simple, rugged, and reliable like its AK-47 predecessor.